yourSolution/AutoVidRestart/README.txt

 Steps:
 	1. Download repo and unzip it.
 Save it somewhere you can find it.

-	2. Open config.py with notepad++ or any other code editor and change values to fit your needs.
+	2. Open config.py with notepad++ or any other code editor and change the previous values to fit your needs.
-	3. Set your keys and load amount.
 		a.
 If you use mouse buttons for save/load go into your mouse profiles and save your mouse buttons to use other keys on the keyboard.
 Like so, https://gyazo.com/2a9fd1bb403445940a31c746a822ca79 .

-	4.When you are ready to go, simply launch __main__.pyw and it should work.
+	3. When you are ready to go, simply launch __main__.pyw and it should work.
 If you want to end the script hit your closeService button to end it.
 		a.
 OPTIONAL (Also Reccomended)  - Creat Shortcut with .bat file
 			1. Create JKA shortcut
 			2. In a text file,